 Read about one of our 2014 interns’ experiences working with volunteers in our Fall 2014 Newsletter

 The Arthur Carhart National Wilderness Training Center, which is responsible for wilderness training of US Forest Service, National Park Service, BLM and US Fish & Wildlife Service employees, endorsed our Wilderness Ranger Internship Program in January 2010.

 Wilderness Ranger Application:

-If you are interested in applying for the 2014 Wilderness Ranger Internship Program, please download the announcement below:
+If you are interested in applying for the 2015 Wilderness Ranger Internship Program, please download and read about the position below:

 Wilderness Ranger Partners:

 We are grateful to our partners who are helping make the Wilderness Ranger Internship Program a success: